nayehi/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
-There are <span style="color:purple">**2304**</span> missing values in the 'steps' column.
+There are **2304** missing values in the 'steps' column.

-###2.
-Devise a strategy for filling in all of the missing values in the dataset.
+### 2. Devise a strategy for filling in all of the missing values in the dataset.

 The strategy is to replace NA values with the mean values for the corresponding 5-minute intervals.
 This will be based on 'stepsintavg', which was previously created.

-###3.
-Create a new dataset that is equal to the original dataset but with the missing data filled in.
+### 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

 This will be accomplished via a merge.